Artificial intelligence is quietly reshaping the retail world, not just with futuristic tech, but with real, measurable impact.

 This momentum creates a ripple effect.
 As more companies find success, others are pushed to act faster to stay competitive.
 With over 75% either using or testing AI, full-scale adoption across the industry is no longer a question of if, but when.

-31. 14% of retailers lack AI technologies relevant to their business needs.
+31. 14% of retailers are unaware of the AI technologies relevant to their business needs.

 Off-the-shelf solutions don’t always fit every retail model, especially for niche markets or unique workflows.